Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Adiabatic State preparation

 \section{Adiabatic State preparation}

-We now aim at a protocol for $A(t)$ and $\Omega(t)$ which adiabatically moves the system from the condensate ($L=0$) into the Laughlin state ($L=12$).
-In order to ensure adiabaticity regions with small energy gap should be avoided, and the velocity of parameter changes should be adjusted to the size of the energy gap.
-With this in mind, we have considered the protocol as illustrated by the red line in Fig.~\ref{protocol}(a): First, the anisotropy is ramped up to a relatively large value ($A=0.08$) at slow rotation ($\Omega=0.8$).
+In this section, we study a specific protocol for $A(t)$ and $\Omega(t)$ which adiabatically moves the system from the condensate ($L=0$) into the Laughlin state ($L=12$).
+In order to ensure adiabaticity, regions with small energy gap should be avoided, while the velocity of parameter changes should be adjusted to the size of the energy gap.
+At the same time, in order to facilitate the implementation of the protocol, we want to keep the parameter speed constant along extended pieces of the path.

+With these considerations in mind, we have considered the protocol as illustrated by the red line in Fig.~\ref{protocol}(a): First, the anisotropy is ramped up to a relatively large value ($A=0.08$) at slow rotation ($\Omega=0.8$).
 Next, the rotation frequency is increased almost up to the centrifugal limit (marked by the black line in Fig.~\ref{protocol}).
 Finally, we simultaneously decrease $A$ and increase $\Omega$ along the centrifugal limit, until isotropy is restored and the Laughlin state is reached.
 From the contour plot of the energy gap, it is obvious that this path avoids regions of small gaps.

 Furthermore, we allocate different amounts of time for the evolution along different segments of the path.
 To this end, we have marked different points $P_i=(\Omega_i,A_i)$ along the path, which shall be reached at given times $t_i$.
 Between adjacent points, the parameters $A(t)$ and $\Omega(t)$ are changed linearly in time.
 Thus, the protocol is fully determined by $P_i$ and $t_i$, as given by Table~\ref{points}.
 In this table, we have parametrized time $t$ by dimensionless values $\tau=\frac{\omega\:t}{2\pi}$, which measure time in units of the trapping period.
-An illustration of the protocol defined by Table~\ref{points} is provided in Fig. \ref{protocol}(b).
+An illustration of the protocol defined by Table~\ref{points} is provided in Fig.~\ref{protocol}(b).
+With the chosen timing, our protocol is significantly slowed down in the regions of small gap (between $P_3$ and $P_4$, and between $P_5$ and $P_6$), while it quickly passes the other regions.
+This can also be seen from Fig.~\ref{protocol}(c), which plots the energy gap as a function of $\tau$.